 In order to offer online gambling in PA a casino must apply for an interactive gaming license.
 But licenses are only open for Pennsylvania’s thirteen casinos.
 So how is PokerStars even able to operate in the state?
-Through partnerships.
+Through licensing partnerships.

 In August 2018, PokerStars announced a partnership with a Pennsylvania casino, Mount Airy, which was one of the first PA casinos to be approved to offer online gambling.
 Through a license costing $10 million, the Pennsylvania Gaming Control Board authorizes Mount Airy to offer online poker, online table games and online slots.

-When will PokerStars be available in PA?
+When was PokerStars available in PA?

 What is PokerStars like these days?

 Ok, so you’re one of the large percentage players that left online poker for good after PokerStars left in 2011 and you need a refresher?
 Is PokerStars the same as it used to be?
 Is it even any good any more?
 Frankly, a lot has changed but a lot has stayed the same as well.

 PokerStars.com is still the leading online poker site in the world, offering the largest tournaments, the biggest selection of games and the largest traffic — by far.
 They are still a leader in the online poker world, without question.
 They even have a casino and sportsbook these days.